AryanNeupane/MERN_Project_1/backend/Readme.md

 install sequalize for orm
+abd
-abd og for postgress driver
+pg for postgress driver